 The Observatory will function through Working Groups on four issues:

-The Observatory is composed by members coming from the European Commission and various industry stakeholders, who are key players in the Mo-99 production for medical purposes.
+The Observatory is composed of members coming from the European Commission and various industry stakeholders, who are key players in the Mo-99 production for medical purposes.

-“The Observatory is a primeur,” highlights Marc Gheeraert, president of NMEu (ex-AIPES) and Co-Chairman of the Steering Committee, ”where European industry works hand in hand with the European Commission, the OECD/NEA and the European Association of Nuclear Medicine (EANM) for the benefit of the health of patients in Europe and across the world.”
+“The Observatory is a primeur,” highlighted Marc Gheeraert, former president of Nuclear Medicine Europe (ex-AIPES) and Co-Chairman of the Steering Committee, ”where European industry works hand in hand with the European Commission, the OECD/NEA and the European Association of Nuclear Medicine (EANM) for the benefit of the health of patients in Europe and across the world.”

 This European project is unique and has a global reach and responsibility, which will allow faster, more accurate and safer ways to detect, enable treatment of diseases as well as monitor their evolution.